shalstein/top-ten-islands-cli-gem/README.md

-## TopTenIslands

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/top_ten_islands`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation

 You can install this gem via `gem install top_ten_islands_cli_gem`.
 The `top_ten_islands_cli_gem` CLI will be installed and you can run `top_ten_islands_cli_gem` to get a list of islands to travel to in your command line.